 Gutshaus Stolpe lies in the Peenetal nature reserve on the river Peene, on a 370-acre estate rich in birdlife.
-Stolpe is a warmly hospitable English-style stately home at the end of drive lined with lime trees.
-On the estate there is also a thatched ferry house at the water’s edge and the ruins of an 11th-century monastery.
-The renowned gourmet restaurant with a Michelin star is located in the Gutshaus itself.
+Stolpe is a welcoming English-style stately home situated at the end of a lime tree lined drive.
+The Michelin Star gourmet restaurant is located in the Gutshaus on the estate.
 Weather permitting, breakfast is served on the terrace, with views of the surrounding parkland and majestic trees.

-The second restaurant, serving regional dishes plus excellent steaks and schnitzels, is situated in the more than 350-year-old Stolper Fährkrug, with views over the river Peene.
+The second restaurant, serving regional dishes and excellent steaks and schnitzels, is situated in the more than 350-year-old Stolper Fährkrug, with views over the river Peene.

-Stolpe was once owned by 18th-century Prussian king Frederick William I, but in the mid-9th century it came into hands of the military family Von Bülow.
+Stolpe was once owned by 18th-century Prussian king Frederick William I, but in the mid 19th century it fell into hands of the military family Von Bülow.
 The present-day owner, Kurt Stürken, meticulously refurbished and restored the Gutshaus and its adjacent buildings.

 The second restaurant, Stolper Fährkrug, is located in the more than 300 year old thatched inn/ferry house, on the river Peene.
 A long time ago, the river Peene was the natural border with Sweden.
 The ferry will carry you across if required.
 In the 19th century the Fährkrug was the favourite place of the famous German writer/poet Fritz Reuter, who wrote much of his work here inspired by the beautiful landscape.
 Chef Björn Swanson serves excellent regional dishes in informal surroundings.
 Weather permitting you can eat out on the terrace with views over the river Peene and the ferry.